Quill-ToDo/Quill-Todo/Quill Docs - Obsidian Vault/Documentation/Components/Calendar.md

 - Will need a way to drop onto a day and have it change something about that task
 - Start with month view and displaying tasks
+- Do I want to build the calenadr as an object in local cache?
+Or save in Mobx and then save in local storage?
+- As an object in cache:
+	- Will need to re-load data every open anyways so this wouldn't be as helpful Idt
+- Object just haved in component
+	- Maybe save as dictionary values?
+		- Date : data about that date
+			- Ids of tasks on that date